Rafael-Euzebio/hidden-biometrics/README.md

 Hidden Biometrics is a personal project.
 A website with the purpose to demonstrate how [Browser Fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint) works, and what are the uses of this technique.
 The goal is to demonstrate how this technique is used to identify users, even under the use of Incognito mode or VPNs.

-As a personal project it also serves the purpose to apply knowledge about web development, see [Tech Stack](#tech-tack).
+As a personal project it also serves the purpose to apply my knowledge about web development, see [Tech Stack](#tech-tack).

 ### Roadmap English
-- [ ] Generate Browser Fingerprint.
+- [ ] Browser Fingerprint and user information.
+    - [x] Display it to the user.
     - [ ] Store it in a Mongo Database.
-    - [ ] Display it to the user.
-- [ ] Display information about the user.
-    - [ ] Store it in a Mongo Database.
-        - [ ] Allow deletion of user information.
+    - [ ] Allow deletion
 - [ ] Add sections explaining the uses for Browser Fingerprint.
 - [ ] Display statistics.